kinkeadian25/bookbot/README.md

 # bookbot

-## bookbot is a python program that can analyze an entire book and print out a statistical report
+## bookbot is a python program that can analyze an entire book and print out a statistical report, my first project